-I planted a 10 x 10 plot of flax as part of a longterm project to weave a sail.
+In 2019, planted a 10 x 10 plot of flax as part of a longterm project to weave a sail.
 I am starting from a very soft learning space so the number of steps ahead is huge.
+This project is both a work in progress and being written up as I have time.
+Sections with bold headers are typed up.

 I’d been warned that before planting, make sure the seeds are a fiber variety instead of an oil seed plant!
 Check.
 Got that right.
 Then, if you think you’ll need it, make sure you create a garden with some cross support for the plants.
 Oops…

-The plants row 3′ tall or more and support each other in the bed.
-I thought that would be enough.
+The plants grow 3′ tall or more and support each other in the bed.
+Everything looked good, so I didn’t put in strings to support the plants.
 We had an early summer hail & wind storm that knocked down most of the bed.
-If I had put in string supports gridding out the bed, this would have helped the plants stay upright.
+I also had some happy pets sleeping in the flax.
 My 2021 crop will have cross stringing just in case!

 After planting there wasn’t much need for weeding.
 Mainly, I needed patience.
 I waited.
 And waited.
 And watched the stalks get taller and taller.
 Eventually beautiful blue flowers appeared.
 Then the seed heads started to form.
 For finer flax, harvest earlier- general wisdom says when the plant has turned yellow somewhere between 1/2 and 2/3rds of the way up the stalk.
-This year I am planning on getting as close to 2/3rds as I can but before the seed heads develop.
 For 2019, I wanted the seeds, so I waited for the seed heads to fully develop.

 Fun Historical Fact: The American colonies grew flax for both the seed and the fiber.
 They sold much of the seed to England and Ireland which allowed growers there to harvest before the seeds fully developed- which meant the fiber harvested there was finer, and by extension, the cloth made was softer and finer than the rougher cloth available in the colonies. (link to more about this at the Encyclopedia of Greater Philadelphia)